Flashbond/Transport-Fever-2-Zoom-Out-Limit-Patch/README.md

 # Transport Fever 2 - Zoom Out Limit Patch #
 By default, the game's zoom-out limit is restricted to level 8.
-This patch raises the limit to level 10, making it much easier to get a clear overview of very large maps, including Megalomaniac-sized maps.
+This patch increases the limit to level 10, making it much easier to get a clear overview of very large maps, including Megalomaniac-sized maps.

 ## What does it do? ##
 The patch modifies the game's executable directly.
 A *.bak* backup is created before the patched executable is written.